Using G360 Surveys in a Workshop

 Let participants know that 360 degree feedback is an important part of the workshop.
 You want them to respond quickly to the invitation email so they can enlist others who will evaluate them.
 Tell them something like: “We will be using a 360 degree feedback survey that will help you improve your team and leadership skills.
-A few weeks before the workshop begins, you will receive an email with specific instructions about the process and a link to submit 10-15 names of people who can give you feedback.
-The system will automatically invite them to answer 48 questions about you and provide feedback about your strengths and weaknesses.
+One month before the workshop begins, you will receive an email with specific instructions about the process and a link to submit 10-15 names of people who can give you feedback.
+The system will automatically invite them to provide feedback about your strengths and weaknesses.
 During the workshop, you will receive a feedback report with the results.
 From those results, you will create a personal development plan.”

 Launch the Surveys